Abhishek214/Apparel-Recommendation-System/README.md

 ### Step 3: Multiple Reference Documentation
 For each extracted attribute, provide:
-- **Summary**: A detailed, comprehensive summary covering all key findings, variations, and important aspects for this attribute (minimum 2-3 sentences, more for complex attributes)
+- **Summary**: A detailed, comprehensive summary covering all key findings, variations, and nuances for this attribute (minimum 2-3 sentences, more for complex attributes)
 - **Supporting References**: ALL relevant direct quotes from the document with exact page numbers and context
 - **Key Details**: Specific extracted details in structured format